Wednesday, October 21, 2009

 Writing a cruising blog seems to be the stylish thing for those out plying the planet’s waters with a sailboat, so I thought I would try it on all of you.
 Next will be a DVD of our adventures and it will include cruising tips and recipes for those cooking on the high seas.
 It will go for only $19.95 unless there are unsold copies left over.
 Those will be distributed for no charge.
 Please do not take this offer too seriously, it may be rescinded.

 Nothing went as planned.
 Instead of going to Goderich the first day, we chose to put in at Bayfield, ten miles short.
 Again, more motorsailing, huge swells, little wind, and rain squalls.
 Bayfield: A charming town up on a bluff where we spent July 1st, our wedding anniversary having dinner in a great little restaurant, the Albion Inn – charming beyond belief.
 Then we moved the next ten miles to Goderich, bucking against huge waves from the NW driven by a nasty, but non-threatening wind.
 It was the town with a marina next to a huge shipping port where they export salt that is mined as far as two miles out under the lake.
 It is gorgeous, a town of stately old homes and manicured lawns with a square and courthouse.
 Then came the storm and a day’s layover.
 Next was Kincardine, a lovely short motoring experience where we arrived in the afternoon.
 They were having the Highland Festival and we saw 76 different drum and bagpipe groups play together in sync.
-The National Bureau of Standards atomic clock in Boulder, Colorado does not compare to the precision of this human mass of musicians.
-We then moved to Port Elgin, our final stop before the last stretch to Tobermory.
-The marina was super, the little restaurant at the dock was fabulous, but the town was unremarkable.
-All services were at least a mile away in the town and we had to take a taxi to go to the Laundromat.
-We planned one night, but the next storm hit and we were there for two days watching the surf crash over the sea walls.
-The high was about 55F and it was bone-chilling cold and damp.
-Survival was questionable, but we pulled through with the help of our wood-burning stove.
-After two days of watching the jetty scene from the French Lieutenant’s Woman, we pulled out, heading for Tobermory.
-Only two of us left and the couple that went ahead had radar, a nice feature in quite dense fog.
-We could see only about a couple hundred feet in any direction and sat there carefully watching the compass and the GPS.
-We could not see them, but could converse on the radio about other boats approaching.
-Not to worry – hardly anybody was out there.
-Wonder why.
-The afternoon cleared and we were suddenly close to the Cape Hurd, the top of the Bruce Peninsula.
-Brilliant sunshine, clear skies, calm seas and good nerves guided us in through the Hurd Channel to Tobermory.
-Yes, Tobermory – the beginning of the Georgian Bay and the North Country, a place of granite rocks, pine trees, and blue water.
+The National Bureau of Standards atomic clock in

 Leaving charming Killarney, a town that never had roads to it until a few decades back, was hard.
 It is one of those places that grows on you in 24 hours.
-Sunrise comes with cormorants, loons and old boathouses on a canvas of fog and water and weak yellow sunlight.
-But we had to go – the food in the little marina restaurant was too good and we might have become addicted to eating out.

 Suddenly we found ourselves five miles from Killarney in Covered Portage Cove, sitting at anchor in a walled cove with a narrow entrance about 75 feet wide.
 Walls of rock and pines about 100 – 300 feet surrounded us along with a fleet of gorgeous sailboats at anchor.
 Luckily, we were there, because the walls gave us protection from a 30 mph wind that blew all day.